bootique-examples/bootique-jersey-examples/README.md

 # Bootique 3.x REST Demo

-This is a simple [Bootique](http://bootique.io) REST service demo app.
+This is an example [Bootique](http://bootique.io) REST service app.
 It shows how to create and register REST endpoints, write integration tests for the REST API, assemble and run the application.

 Different Git branches contain demo code for different versions of Bootique: